 The second type is chronic back pain which is defined as lasting for more than twelve weeks.
 The pain can range from mild to severe, and can often be described as shooting, jolting, mild, aching, burning or deep.

 Certain types of back pain can travel into other areas of your body such as your thighs and calves.
 It is often referred to as radicular pain, especially when it travels below the knee.
-This scenario is called a lumbar radiculopathy, occurring in conditions such as sciatica.
+This scenario is called lumbar radiculopathy, occurring in conditions such as sciatica.
+You can find a full list of sciatica treatment options here.
 Fortunately not every type of back pain affects the legs.

 Back pain medications are prescribed for patients post surgery or to simply treat general back pain.
 These medications are provided to relieve pain in the short term.
 Associate Professor of Medicine at Harvard Medical School D. Shmerling says, “They don’t address the source of your pain, and thus won’t keep problems from recurring,”.